Frequently Asked Questions - Trojan Connect Program (All Virtual Option)

 Click here to view Calvert course catalog

-How will the Trojan Connect Program be different from the Distance Learning students experienced in the Spring of 2020?
+How will the Trojan Connect Program be different from the Distance Learning students experienced in the Spring and Fall of 2020?

 During distance learning, the Oklahoma State Department of Education provided strict guidance on the type and amount of time allowed for instructional activities.
 There was an emphasis on maintaining and deepening existing skills and content, while introducing key concepts and skills from the fourth quarter curriculum.
 Distance learning was provided with menu boards, Google Meets with the teacher, and Canvas activities.
 The learning experiences during distance learning were created by JPS teachers and facilitated by the student's teacher(s).
 The Trojan Connect Program will not be the same experience as distance learning.
 In the Trojan Connect Program, students will engage in learning new content, completing assignments, and practicing skills using online courseware created by district adopted vendors.
 Students opting-in to Trojan Connect will have the same academic requirements and expectations as a face-to-face environment but be required to complete coursework online.
 JPS teachers will serve as facilitators and provide instructional support in this environment but will not deliver the majority of instruction.
 JPS teachers will continue to monitor student progress and provide instructional support as necessitated by the curriculum and student needs.